Chapter 4501-5 School Bus Minimum Standards

-(AAA) Vehicle identification plates - All chassis serial number identification plates shall be attached to the bus and be clearly identifiable and legible for the entire life of the bus.
+(CCC) Vehicle identification plates - All chassis serial number identification plates shall be attached to the bus and be clearly identifiable and legible for the entire life of the bus.

 (1) Wheel-house shall be attached to floor components in such a manner to prevent water, dust or fumes from entering the bus body.

 (2) Wheel-house openings shall allow for easy tire removal and service.

 (3) Inside height of wheel-housing above floor line shall not exceed ten inches.

 (4) Wheel-housing shall provide clearance to permit the installation of tire chains per SAE standard J683.

 (EEE) Width - Overall width of a bus shall not exceed one hundred and two inches, excluding mirrors.